Radialization of satellite orbits in galaxy mergers: Results

 \subsection{Additional experiments}

 There are at least two possibly important physical ingredients in our simulations that could be responsible for radialization.
 One is the motion and deformation of the host galaxy in response to the gravitational pull of the satellite.
 The other is the mass loss from the satellite: the stripped material is distributed asymmetrically and exerts force on the satellite itself.
-To examine the role of these factors, we now turn to the analysis of other simulation setups besides \LH-\LS.
+We now turn to the analysis of other simulation setups besides \LH-\LS, which are intended to qualitatively examine the individual role of these factors, neglecting their possible interplay in the actual physically relevant scenario.